-All of the points mentioned in 1), and in addition
+All of the points mentioned in 1), and in addition:

-- Develop your own independent line of research.
-Your dissertation should have at least 2 substantial parts that demonstrate that you did novel, meaningful, independent research.
-Much of your work has to be done independently, but remember that others in the group and in ECAP (especially Stefan and your PhD committee!) are there to help you when you need it - Help mentor undergraduate students in the lab when they need it - either because they ask, or because I ask you to. - Present your work at departmental events, at other groups (if invited), and at conferences - Apply for grants (e.g., DFG Sachbeihilfe).
-It's a valuable experience, and best to get it early. - Think about what you want for your career (academia - research or teaching, industry, science writing, something else), and talk to Stefan about it to make sure you're getting the training you need for that career - Prioritise time for research on your project.
-General service work at ECAP or teaching are important, but ultimately your research gets you your PhD and prepares you for the next stage of your career. - Know the literature connected to your topic!
+- familiarise yourself with the [ECAP guidelines for early researchers](#) (in particular the PhD committee). - develop your own independent line of research.
+Your dissertation should have at least two substantial parts that demonstrate that you did novel, meaningful, independent research.
+Much of your work has to be done independently, but remember that others in the group and in ECAP are there to help you when you need it. - with my help establish your PhD committee, consisting of me and two additional faculty (see guidelines mentioned above). - help mentor undergraduate students in the group or generally at ECAP - either because they ask, or because I ask you to. - present your work at departmental events, at other groups (if invited), and at conferences - apply for grants (e.g., Studienstiftung des deutschen Volkes or political foundations).
+It's a valuable experience, and best to get it early. - think about what you want for your career (academia - research or teaching, industry, science writing, something else), and talk to me about it to make sure you're getting the training you need for that career.

+- prioritise time for research on your project.
+General service work at ECAP or teaching are important, but ultimately your research gets you your PhD and prepares you for the next stage of your career. - know the literature connected to your topic!

-5) Undergraduate students
+5) Undergraduate students (Master and Bachelor)

-All of the points mentioned in 1), and in addition
+All of the points mentioned in 1), and in addition:

-- Develop your weekly schedule by talking to your graduate student mentor or your post-doc mentor.
-You should be coming in every week, and scheduling enough time to get your work done (in particular during Master and Bachelor theses - these are full-time jobs) - attend group meetings and regularly present your work.
+- develop your weekly schedule by discussing it with your graduate student or postdoc mentor.
+You should be coming in every week, and scheduling enough time to get your work done (in particular during Master and Bachelor theses - these are full-time jobs) - attend group meetings and regularly present your work. - know the literature connected to your topic!